pcdummy/pc-dummy.net/content/author/pcdummy.md

 In german theres a wording "Girl for everything" - i help where i can.

 #### 2010 - 2015: [Warzone 2100](http://www.wz2100.net/)
-Hosting maintenance of the website.
+Hosting and maintenance of the website.
 Intodruced the [buildbot](http://buildbot.wz2100.net/).
 Introduced a new [Lobby Server](https://github.com/pcdummy/wzlobbyserver-ng) in Python.